physimals/quantiphyse-docs/roibuilder.rst

 This provides simple automatic segmentation using the random walk algorithm.
 Mouse clicks select points known to be inside (red flags) or outside (white flags) the region of interest - a menu allows you to change between these modes.
-When some points have been selected, the 'Segment' button will generate an ROI which includes the red flags and excludes the white flags.
+When some points have been selected, the ``Segment`` button will generate an ROI which includes the red flags and excludes the white flags.

 This process can be carried out on a slice-by-slice basis, or across the whole 3D volume - the ``segmentation